 In 1972, being one of the first batch of employees of the Group, he joined Lysaght Corrugated Pipe Sdn.
 Bhd. ("LCPSB") as Production Supervisor.
 He was promoted to Production Engineer in LCPSB in 1978.
 In 1979, he was appointed as Product Development Engineer and in 1981, as Deputy Works Manager.
 In 1987, he was promoted to the position of General Manager for the Lysaght Group.
 He has extensive experience in the expansion of manufacturing operations, development of the company's products, research and development in improvement of manufacturing equipment and processes and general functions to ensure smooth operations of the business.
-His responsibility further includes overseeing and managing sales and marketing of Northern states of Peninsular Malaysia and some overseas customers.
+His responsibility further includes overseeing and managing sales and marketing of some local and overseas customers.
 In 1994, when LGSB was listed on Bursa Malaysia, he continued his functions and responsibilities as before, a position he held until recently, when he was redesignated to Director Operations from July 2014.

 Ir.
-Chua has attended all six (6) Board Meetings held during the financial year ended 31 December 2019.
+Chua has attended all four (4) Board Meetings held during the financial year ended 31 December 2020.